-350.org is building a global grassroots climate movement that can hold our leaders accountable to the realities of science and the principles of justice — it’s a big job, and we’re looking for super smart, strategic, driven people to get it done.
+350.org is building a global grassroots climate movement to hold our leaders accountable to the realities of science and the principles of justice.
+It’s a big job, and we’re looking for super smart, strategic, driven people to get it done.

 That movement is rising from the bottom up all over the world, and is uniting to create the solutions that will ensure a better future for all.
 Our online campaigns, grassroots organizing, and mass public actions bring together a global network active in over 188 countries.

-We're playing for keeps.
-We pick bold, ambitious fights — and often we win them.
+We work for justice.
+We pick big, ambitious fights — and often win them.

 We take our accountability to the movement seriously.
 We know we can’t win this fight alone, and we deeply value our partners and allies.

-Our benefits are fantastic.
-Make sure to ask about them during the interview process.
+Our benefits are fantastic!
+Ask us during the interview process.

 You apply through our online system.